-The 9-hole Old course at the Leckford Estate, part of the Waitrose farm, was laid out on chalky downland by Harry Colt in 1929 and it’s one of the master architect’s most authentic designs.
+Harry Colt laid out the 9-hole Old course at the Leckford Estate (part of the Waitrose Farm) on chalky downland in 1929 and it’s considered to be one of the master architect’s most authentic designs.

 Designed by an experienced Harry Colt the Old Course at Leckford opened for play in 1929 and the layout has largely been preserved since then.
 This is a good thing, for the nine-holes at this under-the-radar venue deliver a beguiling round of golf.